Guide to Work, Study, Travel and Living Abroad

 During our travels it was all the rage to build huge earthen pizza ovens.
 We first became familiar with the trend in Nicaragua, built our first oven in Panama, helped to make one functional in Colombia, and built a second in Spain.
 Nothing says living it up like a pizza party.

-It took us about two weeks to start getting job offers.
-Hosts would add on perks, wave fees, and even offer small salaries.
-Unwittingly (at least at first), we garnered special treatment like better housing, personal projects, and the freedom to be creative if we’d hang around.
-In turn, what started out as a tentative means of traveling long-term became quite reliable.
-To date, we’ve been offered jobs at more properties than we’ve actually volunteered, and we’ve never outwardly pursued a position at any of them!
+Within about two weeks, we started receiving job offers.
+Hosts began offering additional benefits, waiving fees, and even providing small salaries.
+Unintentionally, we began receiving special treatment, such as better accommodations, personal projects, and creative freedom if we stayed longer.
+What began as a tentative way to travel long-term turned into a reliable opportunity.
+To date, we've been offered jobs at more properties than we've actually volunteered at, and we've never actively sought a position at any of them!

 Permaculture and Sustainable Living